RishiRamraj/The-Rules-of-Investment/README.rst

 #.
 For the skilled, wide diversification is foolish.
 #.
 For the average, not diversifying is foolish.

-#.
-ETFs are often the only means to enter a narrow market.
-#.
-ETFs charge commission on recurring investments.
-#.
-If a company gets added to an index, hundreds of funds buy it.
-#.
-Risks can come home to roost quickly.
-#.
-If you can cash your fund shares, someone else has to sell them.
-#.
-Funds may bait with high returns and switch to high fees.
-#.
-Successful funds may become timid and imitative.
-#.
-High returns are temporary.
-High fees are permanent.
-#.
-When big institutions sell, they move in lockstep.
-#.
-Mutual funds under perform by a margin equal to their expenses.

 On Inflation
 ------------

+180. Measure success by how much you keep after inflation.
 #.
-Measure success by how much you keep after inflation.
-#.
 Precious metals outpace inflation.
 #.
 Bonds guard from principal loss and deflation.
 #.
 Stocks protection against inflation.
 #.
 Stocks do not guard you from high inflation.
 #.
 Inflation is one of your worst enemies.
 #.
-Governments print more money before they pay their debts.
+Governments print money before they pay their debts.

 On Defensive Investment
 -----------------------

-#.
-Emphasize diversification over individual selection.
+187. Emphasize diversification over individual selection.
 #.
 Defensive companies are large, prominent, and conservatively financed.
 #.
 Defensive investors limit price paid for average earnings.
 #.
 Uniform purchases of stock is a sound defensive strategy.